Night of the Grizzly

 had initiated the attack on her after Tim had been dragged off.

-If Amie had remained quiet, I doubt that the bear would have returned
+If Amie had remained quiet, I doubt that the bear would have

-her mind and screaming.
+her for losing her mind and screaming.

 This latter scenario can not be confirmed because thankfully for us the video tape ran out before it occurred.